Making Walks Count: From Silent Circles to Hamiltonian Cycles

-Leonhard Euler (1707--1783) famously invented graph theory in 1735, when he was faced with a puzzle, which some of the inhabitants of K\"onigsberg amused themselves with.
-They were looking for a way to walk across each of their seven bridges once and only once, but they could not find any.
-Euler reduced the problem to its bare bones and showed that such a puzzle would have a solution if and only if every ``node'' (i.e., every land mass) in the underlying ``graph'' was at the origin of an even number of ``edges'' (each corresponding a bridge) with at most two exceptions---which could only be at the start or at the end of the journey.
-Since this was not the case at K\"onigsberg, the puzzle had no solution.
+Leonhard Euler (1707--1783) famously invented graph theory in 1735, by solving a puzzle of interest to the inhabitants of K\"onigsberg.
+The city comprised three distinct land masses, connected by seven bridges.
+The residents sought a walk through the city that crossed each bridge exactly once, but were consistently unable to find one.
+Euler reduced the problem to its bare bones by representing each land mass as a node and each bridge as an edge connecting two nodes.
+He then showed that such a puzzle would have a solution if and only if every node was at the origin of an even number of edges, with at most two exceptions---which could only be at the start or the end of the journey.
+Since this was not the case in K\"onigsberg, the puzzle had no solution.
+The sort of diagram Euler employed, in which the nodes were represented by dots and the edges by line segments connecting the dots, is today referred to as a \textit{graph}.
+Sometimes it is convenient to use arrows instead of line segments, to imply that the connection goes in only one direction.
+The resulting construct is now referred to as a \textit{directed graph}, or \textit{digraph} for short.

-Except for tiny examples like that historical one, a sketch on paper is rarely an adequate description of a graph.
-One convenient representation of a directed graph (often called \emph{digraph} for short) is given by its \emph{adjacency matrix} $A$, where the element $A_{i,j}$ is the number of edges that go from node $i$ to node $j$ (in a simple graph, that number is either $0$ or $1$).
+Except for tiny examples like the one inspired by K\"onigsberg, a sketch on paper is rarely an adequate description of a graph.
+One convenient representation of a digraph is given by its \emph{adjacency matrix} $A$, where the element $A_{i,j}$ is the number of edges going from node $i$ to node $j$ (in a \textit{simple graph}, that number is either $0$ or $1$).
 An undirected graph, like the K\"onigsberg graph, can be viewed as a digraph with a symmetric adjacency matrix (as every undirected edge between two nodes corresponds to a pair of directed edges going back and forth between the nodes).

-A fruitful bonus of using adjacency matrices for representation of graphs is that the ordinary multiplication of such matrices is surprisingly meaningful: the $n$-th power of the adjacency matrix of a graph describes \emph{walks} along $n$ successive edges (not necessarily distinct) in this graph.
-This observation leads to a method called the \emph{transfer-matrix method} (e.g., see \cite[Section~4.7]{Stanley1997}) that employs the linear algebra techniques to enumerate walks very efficiently.
-In the present work, we shall perform a few spectacular enumerations using the transfer-matrix method.
+A fruitful bonus of using adjacency matrices to represent graphs is that the ordinary multiplication of such matrices is surprisingly meaningful: the $n$-th power of the adjacency matrix describes \emph{walks} along $n$ successive edges (not necessarily distinct) in the graph.
+This observation leads to a method called the \emph{transfer-matrix method} (e.g., see Stanley \cite[Section 4.7]{stanley}) that employs linear algebra techniques to enumerate walks very efficiently.
+We shall perform a few spectacular enumerations using this method.